Largest Workforce in Medicine Lacks Latinos; Is Change Coming?

 “That’s why we need things like this film,” says Portillo-Marzocca, referring to Everybody’s Work.
 “People bring bias and stereotypes into their work, and if you’re a nurse, that will influence the care you provide.”
 The documentary increases awareness of assumptions that can prevent medical providers from delivering equitable care.
 It also suggests ways that people can educate themselves and confront their implicit biases to become more culturally competent and confident caring for a diverse patient population in an equitable manner.

 Portillo-Marzocca is equally passionate about the film’s second focus: increasing diversity in the nursing profession.
-“We need to multiple pathways in nursing education,” she says.
+“We need multiple pathways to nursing education,” she says.
 “Plenty of nurses come to the profession later in life, and we should make that easier to do.”

 Portillo-Marzocca speaks from experience.
 She was 37 years old when she was started a nursing associates degree program at American River College, the first school in the state to offer a direct bridge into a bachelor of science degree in nursing.